Grímsey

 Grímsey (/is/) is a small Icelandic island, 40 km off the north coast of the main island of Iceland, where it straddles the Arctic Circle.
 Grímsey is also known for the puffins and other sea birds which visit the island for breeding.

 The island is administratively part of the municipality of Akureyri on the mainland; before 2009 it constituted the rural municipality of Grímseyjarhreppur /is/.
 The island's only settlement is Sandvík /is/.
 In 2021 Grímsey had 57 inhabitants.
 The island is accessible by regular ferry and air passenger service.

 Geography

-Grímsey is the northernmost inhabited Icelandic territory; the rapidly disappearing islet of Kolbeinsey lies some 60 km farther north, but has never been habitable.
+Grímsey is the northernmost inhabited Icelandic territory; the rapidly disappearing islet of Kolbeinsey lies some 60 km farther north, but has never been inhabited.
 The closest land is the coastal island of Flatey, Skjálfandi, 39.4 km to the south.

 There are steep cliffs all along the coastline except on the southwestern shore.
 Grímsey has an area of 5.3 km2, and a maximum elevation of 105 m.